 - Wine and beer clarification

 - Large scale algae cell harvesting

 These types of centrifuges apply to a variety of industrial applications, including any high volume fluid separation application with two or three-phase separation.
 The only limitation is fluids with limited solids concentration.

 Manual-cleaning Disc Stack Centrifuge (Solid Retaining)

-In a manual-cleaning centrifuge, the feed e the rotating centrifuge bowl from the top (1).
+In a manual-cleaning centrifuge, the feed enters the rotating centrifuge bowl from the top (1).
 The distributor (2) accelerates the fluid before entering the disc stack (3).
 It is between the discs that the separation takes place.